8 Reasons why sticking to a schedule with these daily routine templates will actually make your days easier.

 Their favorite part of the day is when I sit down and play a game with them.
 They love Sorry, Go Fish and Clue.

 Now that my kids are older, they don’t nap, but they know every day they will be asked to go to their room and close the door for rest time.
-They are only allowed to go to the bathroom and play in their room for one hour.
+They are only allowed to leave their room to go to the bathroom for that hour.

-Don’t forget to rest too!
-With my health issues, I need to take breaks throughout the day.
+Don’t forget to add rest to your day too!
+With my health issues, I need this daily routine template to help me take breaks throughout the day.
 This is my time to lay down and sleep or watch some TV so that I don’t aggravate my body by overdoing it.
 Health problems or not, this is a great way to recharge or set reset for bad days.

 Remember staying out all day during your childhood?
 What did you do?
 Try to recreate some of these memories with your kids.
 Not only is getting outside fun, but it’s beneficial to everyone’s health.

-Use your summer schedule to go outside on scavenger hunts, listen for the ice cream truck, have picnics at the table in the backyard, look for bugs, play sports, and go on bike rides.
+Use your schedule to go outside on scavenger hunts, listen for the ice cream truck, and have picnics at the table in the backyard.
+You can also look for bugs, play sports, and go on bike rides.
 This year we planted a garden so I fill up a small baby pool with water and they use their watering cans to water all my plants.

 The easiest way to help your kids not fall too far behind so they can jump right back into learning is to read all summer long.
 As a former teacher, I could tell which kids had their parents work with them over the summer.

-Invest in your marriage.
-Make it top priority!
-The easiest way is to set a bedtime for your kids–yes, even in the summer!
-The kids aren’t used to going to bed?
-That’s fine!
+The easiest way to invest in your marriage is to set a bedtime for your kids–yes, even in the summer!
+If your kids aren’t used to a bedtime, then here are a few tips to help:

-Check out these posts for more summertime fun:
+Before you go, check out these posts for more family fun: